How Much Does a Rubber Roof Replacement Cost in 2024?

 Labor

-It is less expensive to install an EPDM membrane, as labor costs between $3.25 and $8 per square foot.
-TPO and PVC membranes are more expensive to install.
-Rubber roofing contractors tend to charge between $2.50 and $9 per square foot to install a TPO membrane and $4 and $11 per square foot for a PVC membrane.
+Installing an EPDM membrane is less expensive, with labor costs between $3.25 and $8 per square foot.
+Local flat roof installers tend to charge between $2.50 and $9 per square foot to install a TPO membrane and between $4 and $11 per square foot for a PVC membrane.

 Roof Size

 The larger the roof, the more expensive the installation.
-A roof with higher square footage will require more roofing material.
-Also, the number of corners might impact your cost, as roof installers custom-cut shingles to fit spaces.
-Cut shingles cannot be reused, so some of these materials may be thrown away, and you’ll still have to pay the full price for the material.
+A roof with higher square footage requires more roofing material.
+Also, the number of corners might impact your cost because roof installers custom-cut shingles to fit spaces.
+Cut shingles can’t be reused, so some of these materials may be thrown away as waste.
+You’ll still have to pay the full price for the material purchased for the job.

 Roof Height or Pitch

 The pitch on a residential building is typically high.
-A higher pitch can increase a rubber roof replacement by 15% to 50% because of special equipment needed for installation.
+A higher pitch can increase rubber roof replacement costs by 15% to 50% because of special equipment needed for installation.
 Larger home additions with flat or low slopes are better suited for sheet roofing.
-However, overall, residential applications only use a very small percent of flat roofing.
+Overall, residential applications only use a very small percentage of flat roofing.

 Roof Color

-Roof color can help with energy savings, but this is dependent on your location.
+Depending on your location, roof color can help with energy savings.
 To keep costs at a minimum, use black EPDM covered with a white ballast material, which costs between $4 and $5 per square foot (plus labor).
 Black rubber tends to soak up the sun, getting very hot; therefore, many roll types are white or have a white coating.

 Climate

 Climate often determines the type of material used.
 A roof is subject to extreme temperature changes, wind, hail, and moisture.
-Some materials perform better in differing climates.
-Local roofing contractorsare the best place to get information about what works in your area.
+Some materials perform better in different climates.
+Local roofing contractors can give you information about which material works best in your area.

 Accessibility

-Accessibility determines labor costs, so contractors may increase their hourly fees for hard-to-reach areas.
+Accessibility determines labor costs, so roofing contractors in your area may increase their hourly fees for hard-to-reach areas.

 Roof Penetrations